CVE-2025-14426: CWE-862 Missing Authorization in wpchill Strong Testimonials

 Technical Summary

-CVE-2025-14426 is a vulnerability in the Strong Testimonials plugin for WordPress, identified as CWE-862 (Missing Authorization).
-The flaw exists in the 'edit_rating' function, which lacks proper capability checks before allowing modification of rating metadata on testimonial posts.
-This means that any authenticated user with Contributor-level access or higher can manipulate or delete ratings on testimonial posts created by other users.
-The attack vector involves reusing a valid nonce obtained from the attacker's own testimonial edit screen to perform unauthorized edits on other users' testimonial ratings.
-The vulnerability affects all versions up to and including 3.2.18 of the plugin.
-The CVSS v3.1 score is 4.3 (medium), reflecting that the attack requires network access, low attack complexity, privileges (Contributor or above), no user interaction, and impacts integrity only, without affecting confidentiality or availability.
-No patches or known exploits are currently available.
-The vulnerability could be exploited to undermine the integrity of testimonial data, potentially damaging trust in user-generated content on affected sites.
+CVE-2025-14426 is a missing authorization vulnerability in the Strong Testimonials WordPress plugin by wpchill.
+The flaw exists in the 'edit_rating' function, which does not verify user capabilities before allowing modification of rating metadata on testimonial posts.
+Authenticated users with Contributor-level permissions or higher can exploit this by reusing a valid nonce from their own testimonial edit screen to alter or delete ratings on testimonials created by other users.
+This vulnerability affects all versions up to and including 3.2.18.
+The CVSS 3.1 base score is 4.3 (medium), reflecting network attack vector, low attack complexity, low privileges required, no user interaction, unchanged scope, no confidentiality or availability impact, and limited integrity impact.

 Potential Impact